 7. Peacemaker

-There is some kind of conflict in every area of life: parent/child; course coach/student; pastor/elder; boss/employee; friend/friend.
+There is some kind of conflict in every area of life: parent/child; coach/student; pastor/elder; boss/employee; friend/friend.
 While the other three temperaments are struggling and straining with all of these conflicts, or creating them, Philip Phlegmatic tries to keep peace with everyone.
 As men struggle on choppy waters, Philip Phlegmatic lifts his head and calms the seas.
 As others fight for their own way he can sit back and give an objective opinion.
 Every home and business needs at least one peacemaking Phlegmatic to look at both sides and mete out a calm, cool, and collected reply.
 He doesn’t cause trouble; he gets along with others; and he doesn’t have enemies.

 E. Summary